JustFixNYC/justfix-ts/README.md

 yarn
 ```

-Then `cd` into a package of your choice and follow its README instructions.
+Then `cd` into a package of your choice.

+Common commands that will work on all packages include:

+* `yarn build` will build the project.
+* `yarn watch` will watch the project's files for changes and rebuild them
+  when they change.

+Each package should also have a `CONTRIBUTING.md` that provides further
+guidance on developing it.

 [monorepo]: https://en.wikipedia.org/wiki/Monorepo